pooja-par/Scoops-of-Life/README.md

  -Select github for the deployment within deployment tab -Select manual deploy option
  -link heroku app to the repository
- -Click on Deploy branch
+ -Click on Deploy branch.

  ## Credits
-  Code Institute for the deployment terminal
+ -Code Institute for the deployment terminal.
+-Some part of the code has been taken from the sample project "Love sandwiches".
+-new way of entering data has been implemented.
+-float values are introduced.
+-function to identify the most popular ice-cream has been added.